Overview

 project configuration and scaffolding

-The init command enables several workflows, such as:
+The init command enables several workflows.
+We can:

 - scaffold the Cloud Functions directory